For my blog please click here: Kingston’ Journey through the madness

 First of all, when I started trading, there weren’t any services that taught how to trade.
 Especially no services that fueled my thirst for high risk trading.
 As an accountant for hedge funds, I saw high risk trades from up close.
 Yet, I was never able to touch the trading desks.
 These were magical places, with individual that were by far more intelligent then me.
 They could see things, other did not and made plans faster then anybody would.
 I saw big Banks of America up close and could only grasp a tiny bit of what was actually happening.
 These hedge funds traded all sorts of constructions, like debt driven companies, CLO’s and high risk bonds.
 I just saw numbers and wanted to know more!

 I liked this way of trading.
-Quick money (they usually held stocks or bonds from a week or so to somewhat of months, depending on pattern/dividend ect ect).
-So I read a few books (special thanks for books from Benjamin Graham). opened an account with some shady cheap broker and started trading.
+Quick money (they usually held stocks or bonds from a week up until a few months, depending on pattern/dividend/political state of a country).
+So I read a few books (special thanks for the books written by Benjamin Graham).
+Opened an account with some shady cheap broker and started trading.
 My main goal was to look for stocks with a per share price below their capital per share price.
 These were not hard to find, but the amount of time invested into finding, reviewing and planning these trades was mind blowing.
-As I reviewed everything, including (but not limited by) moving averages, ratio’s, dividend, turnover, profit, margin and cash flow among other things.
-Sometimes it took me a full week to review what price was best to enter or exit a position.
-Which is bad, because I would miss out on so much trading!
+As I reviewed everything, including (but not limited by) moving averages, ratio’s, dividend, turnover, profit, margin and cash flow.
+Sometimes it took me a full week to review my tickers and what price would be the best entry or exit price.
+Which was bad, because I missed out on so much trading!

 My biggest successes were Seven West Media, an Australian News company, Vanguard Natural Resources, a gas company, Bonanza Creek Energy, a US Oil Company and Slater and Gordon, Australia’ first stock listed law company.
 These were all companies with a high amount of debt and listed prices below their average per share equity price.
 Which, in theory, meant huge upside momentum.

-So I started googling high risk trading and, to no ones surprise I guess, I find Tim Sykes.
+So I started googling high risk trading and, to no ones surprise (I guess), I found Tim Sykes.
 Ultimately Tim Sykes taught me what to trade.
 Pennystocks, together with a breakout strategy.
-This was perfect because I was banking money again in a short amount of time too.
-Within an hour I would be up USD 100, easy!
-My dumbest loss was on SINO on November 15, 2016 when I bought at $1.98 (resistance) and sold at 1.75 (support) only to miss out on a fucking USD 11 per share move (notably to USD 17 per share the next day).
-So what was a USD 120 loss, could have been a USD 7.500 gain!
+This was perfect, because this was making money and in a short amount of time too.
+Within an hour gains would be around USD 100, easy!

-Anyway, so I was trading breakouts and made nice money, but my pattern started to fail and after a losing streak of well over nine months (apart from DCIX and XNET when block chain went nuts) I wasn’t making any constant gains.
+Anyway, so the main strategy was trading breakouts.
+This was working fine, until but this pattern started to fail.
+After a losing streak of well over nine months (apart from DCIX when shippers when cray cray and XNET when block chain went nuts) the pattern wasn’t making any constant gains.

 It was at this point I joined Investors Underground.
 And this service did not disappoint.
-Okay, I was disappointed that my hero, Tim Grittani, wasn’t part of the service at that point.
-But I did find so many new traders who were amazing!
-I found Alex (AT09), Modern Rock, Eric Wood (Elkwood), Michele (Offshore hunter) and Derrick (mile High trader) among other great traders that inspired me and taught me how to trade and taught me new setups.
+A lot of trades inspired me and taught me how to trade and taught me new setups.
 Not only did I learn how to trade short setups, they also taught me how to approach large caps (Something I had no clue about.
 At this point I was so penny stock biased, I couldn’t even see large cap setups).

 This website was created with WordPress.
 You can sign-up here: www.wordpress.com